Ready for some additional help but not sure how to hire employees? Congrats, bringing on staff is a huge milestone for any business.

 6. Run a background check.

 Once you’ve chosen a candidate for the role and made an offer, you might want to run a background check.
 Also known as a pre-employment screening, it’s a background check is an important step to help keep your business, employees, and customers safe.
 (This is how to hire employees who are who they say they are.)
-Applicants must always authorize your business to run a background check.
+Applicants must always authorise your business to run a background check.

 There are also regulations on how you can use the information from a background check.
 For specific guidance or advice on background checks, consult with a legal professional.